Cyber-Jacob/cyber-jacob/README.md

 <h1>Projects:</h1>

-- Built and maintain a powershell module avaialble via the Powershell Gallery known as Get-DMARCRecord.
-It does exactly what it sounds like.
+- Built and maintain a couple powershell module available via the Powershell Gallery known as Get-DMARCRecord and Powershell.Base64.
+They do exactly what what they sound like.
 Open-sourced here, on my github. 🕵️📖🛡️

 - Designed various Python integrations for use with Palo Alto XSOAR to interface with the Cisco Ironport API version 15.6 and higher.
 These automations have enabled security analysts at my organization to react faster to incidents, and be proactive about our email security posture. 🐍